hdanso/pyber_analysis/README.md

 Finally, total ride fares for urban cities ($39,854.38) was alomst 10x that of rural cities total fares ($4,327.93).
 Suburban cities fall in between the two, with a total fare of $4,327.93.

+## Summary
-## Summary provide three business recommendations to the CEO for addressing any disparities among the city types
+provide three business recommendations to the CEO for addressing any disparities among the city types:

-# Based on this data, to address the disparities between the 3 city types, the CEO should consider increasing the number of drivers there are in rural cities.
+Based on this data, to address the disparities between the 3 city types, the CEO should consider increasing the number of drivers there are in rural cities.
 Because of the scarcity of drivers,